The Spark small business grant programs will fuel new growth and employment opportunities in the wholesale mortgage industry.

 NMLS Requirements for BrokersRead More

 Preparing Professional ReferencesRead More

 How do I know if I am eligible to apply for a Spark program?

-Please review the program qualifications for the Spark small business grant and Spark mortgage career training.
+Please review the program qualifications for the Spark mortgage career training and small business grant.

 I meet the qualifications for more than one Spark program (Minorities in Mortgage and Women in Mortgage), which should I apply for?

-Please apply for the grant program that best suits you.
-All applications will be reviewed based on the merits of their application and only one grant will be awarded at the discretion of the application review team.
+Please apply for the program that best suits you.
+All applications will be reviewed based on the merits of their application and only one grant will be awarded at the discretion of the Application Review Committee.

-I am starting the process of opening my own brokerage, can I still qualify for the small business grant if I am part-way through the process?
+I am a current retail mortgage professional interested in joining the wholesale channel to open my own brokerage, can I still qualify for the small business grant if I am part-way through the process?

-Spark small business grant applicants qualify if they are within the first 12 months of establishing their business.
+Spark small business grant applicants may qualify if they have retail mortgage origination experience and are not currently working in the wholesale mortgage channel at the time of application review and are within the first 12 months of establishing their business.
 Please review the Spark eligibility criteria to make sure you qualify.

 Can both myself and my business partner apply for the business grant separately if we both qualify?